Thinking outside the box

 “The best-laid plans of mice and men often go awry.”
 (Adapted from a poem by Robert Burns).
 We all encounter situations in life when things don’t go to plan.
 No matter how carefully a project is thought through, things tend to go wrong at times.

 Sometimes we just need to look outside the box to find a solution to a problem or something that doesn’t work.
 This is when Lateral Thinking can be useful.

 Collins dictionary defines lateral thinking as “a method of solving problems by using your imagination to help you think of solutions that are not obvious at first.” or “ A way of solving problems by rejecting traditional methods and employing unorthodox and apparently illogical means.”

 A good way to train your brain to think laterally is to take an everyday object and think of new uses for it.
-The most well known example of this is “The Brick”.
+The most well-known example of this is “The Brick”.
 What can you use it for?
-Here are a few examples for different uses.
+Here are a few examples of different uses.
 Can you think of more?

 - Use the brick as a model and draw the details.
 Good drawing practice.

 - Use it to elevate flowerpots to different heights to create a nice garden display.